-Plan localization process ahead, separate text from images and understand what are you actually translating.
+Plan the localization process ahead, separate text from images, and understand what are you actually translating.
 When you plan more, common mistakes when preparing files for translation can be easily avoided.
-You can check out this guide to avoiding mistakes when translating digital content such as resource files, websites and apps.
+You can check out this guide to avoiding mistakes when translating digital content such as resource files, websites, and apps.

 #6.
 Tackle The Integration Process and Automate the Translation